 If you have some pretty strict dietary restrictions, the Volumetrics diet may not be the best fit.
 Check with your doc if you’re not sure.
 Don’t worry, though — there are other options out there.

-If you’re new to IF, check out our guide to intermittent fasting for beginners and see which of the methods we share could suit you.
-If you need a little more help deciding your best approach, try our SIMPLE quiz.
+If you’re new to intermittent fasting, check out our guide to intermittent fasting for beginners and see which of the schedules we share could suit you.
+If you need a little more help deciding your best approach, try our Simple quiz.

-One final note here: we’d suggest giving water fasting and the Eat Stop Eat method a wide berth, as these methods won’t fully support your health and well-being.
+One final note: we’d suggest avoiding water fasting and the Eat Stop Eat method, as these schedules won’t fully support your health and well-being.

 The Volumetrics diet and weight loss